PrestaShop/open-source/content/releases/prestashop81.md

             </section>
             <hr class="mb-5">
             <p class="display-3 text-center">
-                The rest of PrestaShop 8.1 features
+                Other notable features in PrestaShop 8.1
             </p>
             <section class="section" id="product-availability">
                 <div class="container">
                     <div class="row">
                         <div class="col">
-                            <h2 class="section-title">Products availability control</h2>
+                            <h2 class="section-title">Product availability control and SEO</h2>
                         </div>
                     </div>
                     <div class="row">
                         <div class="col-md-6">
                             <p>
-                                 PrestaShop 8.1 introduces the ability to set unique availability labels for each product combination, offering greater customization than ever before.
-For example, a merchant selling various sizes of a t-shirt can now display different availability information for each size.
-This added flexibility enables you to keep your customers better informed about product delivery times.
+                                PrestaShop 8.1 introduces the ability to set unique availability labels for each product combination.
+For example, a merchant selling various t-shirt sizes can now display different availability information for each size, allowing them to provide their customers with a more accurate estimation of delivery times.
                             </p>
                         </div>
                         <div class="col-md-6">
                             <p>
-                                Effortlessly manage your product availability with the improved configuration for inactive products.
-PrestaShop 8.1 adds a new field to the settings, allowing you to easily set a default value for all inactive products, such as "410 Gone."
-Customize the HTTP response to suit your SEO strategy, and gain better control over backorder statuses with our streamlined interface.
+                                It is now possible to globally configure the behavior for all disabled products, between an error page or a "discontinued product" page, and customize the HTTP response code to suit their SEO strategy.
                             </p>
                         </div>
                     </div>